Identifying bimodality in data using a proximity-based null model with an application to classifying cell cycle phases using oxidative stress: A new proximity-based null model

-Here we introduce a new alternative via a null model that is spatially informed, but not explicitly a function of the distances between nodes.
-In particular, for a network whose nodes are embedded in $\mathbb{R}$, we expect that a node $i$ with degree $k_i$ is most likely connected to the $k_i/2$ immediately to the left and the $k_i/2$ nodes immediately to the right.
-Taking care to ensure that the null model itself is undirected, we propose that a link exists between nodes $i$ and $j$ with high (low) likelihood if $|i-j|<\overline{k}_{ij}/2$ ($|i-j|>\overline{k}_{ij}/2$), where $\overline{k}_{ij}=(k_i+k_j)/2$.
-We implement this simple idea using a sigmoidal function in the definition of the null model matrix.
+In order to address the problem described above, here we introduce a new alternative via a null model that, as we will demonstrate, generates partitions that tend to correspond to bimodality in data far more faithfully than existing choices.
+The key to this new null model is, while it is spatially informed, it is not explicitly a function of the distances between nodes.
+To give some insight into its compositions, we note that for a network whose nodes are embedded in $\mathbb{R}$, we expect that a node $i$ with degree $k_i$ is most likely connected to the $k_i/2$ immediately to the left and the $k_i/2$ nodes immediately to the right.
+I.e., without knowing the details of the data set itself, there is no reason to expect that this symmetry is broken one way or the other.
+Then, to ensure that our new null model corresponds to an undirected network, we posit a link exists between nodes $i$ and $j$ with high likelihood if $|i-j|<\overline{k}_{ij}/2$ and low likelihood if $|i-j|>\overline{k}_{ij}/2$, where $\overline{k}_{ij}=(k_i+k_j)/2$.
+(Recall that the data is ordered so that indices satisfy $i\le j$ if $x_i\le x_j$.)
+We implement this simple idea using a sigmoidal function in the definition of the null model matrix to generate a transition between where we do and do not expect links to exist .
 Specifically, we set

-where $s_k$ is the standard deviation of the nodal degrees $\{k_i\}_{i=1}^N$ and $\alpha$ is a parameter that modifies the sharpness of the sigmoid function at the transition located at $|i-j|=\overline{k}_{ij}/2$.
-In the remainder of this work we consider $\alpha=10$ but find that a relatively large range of choices for $\alpha$ offer similar results.
+where $s_k$ is the standard deviation of the nodal degrees $\{k_i\}_{i=1}^N$ and $\alpha$ is a parameter that modifies the sharpness of the transition.
+Note that this sigmoidal function has a transition at $|i-j|=\overline{k}_{ij}/2$, so if the difference between the indices $i$ and $j$ is larger than half the mean of their degrees, i.e., there are many data points in between $x_i$ and $x_j$, then the likelihood of a link existing between these nodes is evaluated to be quite small.
+This transition becomes sharper for smaller $\alpha$.
+In the remainder of this work we consider $\alpha=10$ which tends to be relatively small compared to $s_k$ in the examples that follow, yielding a smooth but relatively sharp transition in the sigmoidal function.
+We note, however, that a relatively large range of choices for $\alpha$ offer similar results.